 KEEN Drama Workshops

-Our FREE, inclusive drama workshops return for the Autumn Term at KEEN, St Clement’s Centre, Oxford.
+Our FREE, inclusive drama workshops return for the Spring Term at KEEN, St Clement’s Centre, Oxford.

-Accessible to disabled and non-disabled participants aged 11+, these weekly drop-in sessions provide a supportive opportunity for people of all ages and abilities to have fun and be expressive through performance.
-Each term, participants build bold characters and explore imaginary worlds, in preparation for an exciting performance to family and friends at the end of term.
+Accessible to disabled and non-disabled participants, these weekly drop-in sessions provide a supportive opportunity for people of all ages and abilities to have fun and be expressive through performance.
+In the Summer term, we will be collaborating on a project as part of Offbeat

 Read more